frank1738/portfolio/README.md

 # My portfolio

-This is my portfolio website to showcase what i'm working on currently.
+This is my portfolio website to showcase what I'm working on currently.
+It si responsive for both small,medium and large screens.

 ## Built With